valenciawhite/valenciawhite/README.md

 # Valencia White ✨
 Hey, welcome to my profile!
-My developer's path is supplemented by my background knowledge in Graphic Design and Interior Design.
-I belive the purpose of great code is to go hand-in-hand with great design, in order to create a refined user experience worth remembering.
+I love crafting beautiful, functional, and immersive web experiences.
+To me, great code and great design go hand in hand to create something truly memorable.

 - Professionally  working in, HTML, CSS, and JavaScript.